blumatix/invoicecapture-csharp/README.md

 # invoicecapture-csharp
-A csharp example application which demonstrates how our invoice capture REST API can be used to retrieve information about specific invoice details.
+An example application which demonstrates how our invoice and document capture REST API can be used to retrieve information about specific invoice details.
+More information and simple test capability on our [BLU DELTA AI invoice capture / KI Rechnungserfassung](https://www.bludelta.de/en/ressources).

 ## Usage
 A single invoice is sent to our Invoice Capture service in the following example.
 It takes as arguments: